quioteframework/quioteframework.github.io/src/content/docs/propulsion/cookbook/multi-component-data-model.md

   * `Review.php`
   * `ReviewQuery.php`

-You can further control where Propulsion writes generated files by changing `propulsion.paths.outputDir`.
-By default this is the directory you run `bin/propulsion` commands from; point it at any other directory to use as your build output root.
+You can further control where Propulsion writes generated files with the `--output-dir`/`-o` option on `model:build` (and `sql:build` for SQL, see below).
+There is no `outputDir` build-config property for this — it's a command-line option, and it defaults to `./generated-classes` for `model:build`.

 If you set up packages at the `<database>` level, Propulsion splits the generated model classes into subdirectories named after the package: